-Ed. chairman In closing, Rosenthal added that his department's tenured staff is also relatively young (most under 40).
-"Does this mean our department is, for the most part, locked in for twenty Howard Stanton, Psychology and Soc-Seymour Charas, Physics, Geo., & Astro. group of 'haves' and 'have nots' in the With his department already at 71 percent tenure, Seymour Charas, acting Physics, Geology and Astronomy Department head, argues a quota system is an "inflexible" tool.
-"It bothers me to use an inflexible tool to get flexibility (one of the Chancellor's arguments for the proposed system)" Charas stated in a recent interview.
-Although Charas holds that the implications for "politicizing" the role of department chairman to a greater legree are nil in that ''you already have to be both politically and curriculum no. "people don't have to play the game... they don't have to clutch the organizational tit." oriented;" he does feel that "good people, who have been here three or four years and contributed a lot will not better." oriented;" he does feel that "good
+With his department already at 71 percent tenure, Seymour Charas, acting Physics, Geology and Astronomy Department head, argues a quota system is an "inflexible" tool.
+"It oothers me to use an inflexible tool to get flexibility (one of the Chancellor's arguments for the proposed system)" Charas stated in a recent interview.
+Although Charas holds that the implications for "politicizing" the role of department chairman to a greater legree are nil in that ''you already have to be both politically and curriculum he does feel that "good oriented: people, who have been here three or four years and contributed a lot will not be able to stay.'

-Seymour Charas, acting chairman, Physics, Geology and Astronomy AID Advocates Research Adopts New to be derived from a Foundation project.
-An inventor will also have to submit to the Committee on Patents via the Patent Rules Research Foundation, a written report The Research Foundation of the City | This, in turn, avoids friction which | this report is to be transmitted through the appropriate department head and the appropriate department head and establish and define its rights and significant financial reward but there is obligations, and the rights and oprior agreement on specific rights. obligations of individual faculty and 6) Expedite necessary decisions and staff members with respect to inventions and patents produced with use of funds administered by the Research Foundation," recently adopted a five-page "policy and procedure" statement outlining just what is to take place if, and when, a CUNY inventor builds a better mousetrap.
-The purpose of the statement, according to the Research Foundation, is "to recognize and encourage creative efforts of personnel and to share the financial rewards in an equitable manner, consistent with public interest The provisions of the policy apply to the Research Foundation and also to all faculty, Foundation employees and others who produce inventions or discoveries in the course of carrying out a project whose business administration is a responsibility of the Foundation.
+Seymour Charas, acting chairman, Physics, Geology and Astronomy THE RESERVED AGODTS NEW to be derived from a Foundation project.
+An inventor will also have to submit Patent Rules The Research Foundation of the City University of New York, in an effort "to establish and define its rights and significant financial reward but there is obligations, and the rights and obligations of individual faculty and staff members with respect to inventions and patents produced with use of fire the administratory by the Research of funds administered by the Research Foundation," recently adopted a five-page "policy and procedure" statement outlining just what is to take place if, and when, a CUNY inventor builds a better mousetrap.
+The purpose of the statement, according to the Research Foundation, is "to recognize and encourage creative efforts of personnel and to share the financial rewards in an equitable manner, consistent with public interest and rights."
+The provisions of the policy apply to the Research Foundation and also to all faculty, Foundation employees and others who produce inventions or discoveries in the course of carrying out a project whose business administration is a responsibility of the Foundation.
 Work performed by an individual which is not a part of such project is excluded.
 The term "invention," as used in the statement, refers to "any process, machine, manufacture, composition of matter or design, or any new or useful improvement thereof, and any variety of plant which is or may be patentable under the Patent Laws of the United According to the Research Foundation, it is "desirable and necessary" to have a policy and procedure in order 1) Insure the rights of inventors on an equitable basis and thereby encourage creative efforts.
 2) Provide a consistent treatment for different inventors.